annamcabee/Mitre-Attack-API/README.md

 # Installation
 1. Run `pip install mitreapi`
 2. Integrate with your code through  `from mitreapi import AttackAPI`
+3. The best way to use the library is with the pandas library, so if you dont have that run `pip install pandas`

 # Examples
 [Jupyter Notebook Example](Examples.ipynb)